jasp-stats/jaspAudit/inst/help/auditClassicalWorkflow.md

 ### Input - Planning
 ---

+#### Assignment Box
+- Item ID: A unique non-missing identifier for every item in the population.
+The row number of the items is sufficient.
+- Book Values: The variable that contains the book values of the items in the population.

 #### Sampling Objectives
 - Performance materiality: Also called the upper error limit, the tolerable deviation rate, or the tolerable misstatement, the performance materiality is the upper bound of tolerable misstatement in the population to be tested.
 By testing against a performance materiality, you are able to plan a sample in order to collect evidence for or against the statement that the population as a whole does not contain misstatements that are considered material (i.e., are greater than the upper bound of tolerable misstatement).
 You should enable this objective when you want to find out whether the population contains misstatement above or below a certain limit (the performance materiality) using a sample of the population.
 A lower performance materiality will result in a higher required sample size.
 Vice versa, a higher performance materiality will result in a lower required sample size.
 - Minimum precision: The precision is the the difference between the estimated most likely error and the upper bound on the misstatement.
 By enabling this sampling objective, you are be able to plan a sample so that the difference between the estimated most likely error and the upper bound on the misstatement is reduced to a minimum percentage.
 You should enable this objective if you are interested in making an estimate of the population misstatement with a certain accuracy.
 A lower minimum required precision will result in a higher required sample size.
 Vice versa, a higher minimum required precision will result in a lower required sample size.